Effective Layout Testing Tools

 First, let's talk about the sense of testing when it comes to the layout part.
 What is it and why is it needed?

-The layout testing is aimed to search out noticeable inconsistencies of the website and includes the verification of the online resource scaling, resolution, reliability, and availability.
+The layout testing is aimed to search out noticeable inconsistencies in the website and includes the verification of the online resource scaling, resolution, reliability, and availability.

-In addition, you should not forget another important issue, that is the cross-browser ability.
+In addition, you should not forget another important issue, which is cross-browser ability.